 Patients with frozen shoulder have a higher risk of having some form of pre-diabetic condition with an abnormal fasting glucose or impaired glucose tolerance test.

-In Dublin Sports Injury Clinic we have a holistic approach on our assessment and treatment.
-The initial assessment help us to explore the cause of your injury and help you to get pain free shortly and stop any further injuries.
-We will design a customised training program for you to start with, and we coach you and monitor your progress closely.
+Dublin Sports Injury Clinic is a Physical Therapy Clinic based in Fitzwilliam Square, Dublin2.
+We have a holistic approach to our assessment and treatment.
+The initial assessment helps us to explore the cause of your injury and help you to get pain free shortly and stop any further injuries.
+We will design a customized training program for you to start with, and we will coach you and monitor your progress closely.
 We will prescribe relative rest or modified activities as required.
-In addition, patient’s education helps to reduce frustration and encourages compliance.
-In our clinic, the treatment of frozen shoulder will be tailored to the stage of the disease for every individual.
-Read More
+Depending on the individual requirement, we apply manual therapy accompanied by stretching to restore tissue elasticity and reduce the strain in the muscle-tendon unit with joint motion.